opensafely-core/job-server/DEVELOPERS.md

 `python manage.py osi_run <analysis-request-slug>`

-The resulting report is output into the `workspaces` directory and can be released, so that it's visible within Job Server, using the `osi_release` management command:
+The resulting HTML report is output into the `workspaces` directory and can be released, so that it's visible within Job Server, using the `osi_release` management command:

+`python manage.py osi_release <analysis-request-slug> <user-name> --report workspaces/<analysis-request-pk>/report.html`

+These two actions can be combined using the `osi_run_and_release` management command:

+`python manage.py osi_run_and_release <analysis-request-slug> <user-name>`

+Alternatively, the `osi_release` command can be used without running an analysis first, for fast development, using a fake report:

 `python manage.py osi_release <analysis-request-slug> <user-name>`

-These two actions can be combined using the `osi_run_and_release` management command.

-`python manage.py osi_run_and_release <analysis-request-slug> <user-name>`

 ## Dumping co-pilot reporting data
 Co-pilots [have a report](https://github.com/ebmdatalab/copiloting/tree/copiloting-report) they run every few months, building on data from this service.